jean-emmanuel/mentat/docs/head.md

 ### Usage

-The typical use case for `Mentat` a conductor for controlling a set of softwares during a live performance.
+The typical use case for Mentat is a conductor for controlling a set of softwares during a live performance.

 The [`Engine`](#engine) object is the main object, it manages the OSC / MIDI backends, the modules and the routes.
 It also holds a tempo, a cycle length (measure) and a time reference that's used to create timed scenes and sequences in a musical way (using beats instead of seconds).